 Since 1971, FECA has provided that any group of persons that receives contributions or makes expenditures in excess of \$1,000 in a calendar year must register and report as a political committee.
-52 U.S.C. § 30101(4)(A).
 FECA also requires political committees to abide by the contribution limits and source prohibitions specified in FECA.
 Since 1979, FECA has provided that local political party organizations are also subject to a \$1,000 threshold for federal political committee status.
-52 U.S.C. § 30101(4)(C).
-The Commission recommends that Congress increase these thresholds to amounts determined appropriate by Congress, and then index those amounts for inflation to prevent erosion in the future.
+The Commission recommends that Congress increase these thresholds to \$2,000, and then index those amounts for inflation to prevent erosion in the future.
 Raising this threshold would be particularly beneficial for local and Congressional district committees of political parties.
 These organizations frequently breach the \$1,000 threshold.
 An increased threshold would permit limited spending on federal elections without triggering federal political committee status for local and Congressional district committees of political parties.

 Since 1979, FECA has required persons (other than political committees) who make independent expenditures in excess of \$250 in a calendar year to report such expenditures to the Commission.
-52 U.S.C. § 30104(c)(1).
-The Commission recommends that Congress increase this threshold to an amount determined by Congress and index this amount for inflation.
+The Commission recommends that Congress increase this threshold to \$500 and index this amount for inflation.